Professor Cathy Shrank

 From 2009-13, I was co-investigator, with Prof Steven W. May, on the AHRC-funded project, `Early modern manuscript poetry: recovering our scribal heritage´.
 For further details, see the project webpages.
 See:

-Current research includes a monograph on Tudor dialogue; I am also in the process of producing an edition of Shakespeare´s poems, co-edited with Raphael Lyne, for the Annotated English Poets series.
+Current research includes a monograph on dialogue from the late medieval period to the Restoration; I am also in the process of producing an edition of Shakespeare´s poems, co-edited with Raphael Lyne, for the Annotated English Poets series, and am one of the General Editors of the Oxford Works of Thomas Nashe.
 In short, I have a wide range of research interests across the sixteenth and early seventeenth centuries, stretching from the most canonical early modern writers (Shakespeare!) to obscure figures and neglected texts (one of my current favourites is Thomas Lodge’s 1591 adaptation of the legend of ‘Robert the Devil’).

-Current and recent PhDs include projects on Post-War Polish productions of A Midsummer Night's Dream, bastardy in Shakespeare, representations of Thomas Wolsey from Skelton to Shakespeare, and editions of a number of important early manuscripts (Burley; V&A Dyce MS 44; BL Harleian MS 7392(2); BL Additional MS 36529).
+Current and recent PhDs include projects on Post-War Polish productions of A Midsummer Night's Dream, bastardy in Shakespeare, representations of Thomas Wolsey from Skelton to Shakespeare, Tudor women writers, a comparative study of the influence of Galen in England and Italy, and editions of a number of important early manuscripts (Burley; V&A Dyce MS 44; BL Harleian MS 7392(2); BL Additional MS 36529).

 I welcome applications from potential research students in any area of sixteenth- and early- seventeenth-century literature.